helenabartels91/PASRadiomics/README.md

 The main workflow of this script is as follows:

 1. Defintion of PAS cases and controls
-2. Feature extraction using PyRadiomics (Juptyter Notebook file)
+2. Feature extraction using PyRadiomics
 3. Using RStudio performing feature selection, model training and statistical analysis (R files)

 1. Definition of PAS cases and controls